Welcome to Cadabam's Hospitals

 We believe in a holistic approach.
 Alongside CBT, we integrate therapies like art, music, and gentle physical activity to stimulate cognition, enhance mood, and provide opportunities for joyful expression.

-Continued Care and Follow-Up care plans for Alzheimer’s
+Continued Care and Follow-Up Care Plans for Alzheimer’s

 Our commitment to you doesn’t end after the initial treatment phase.
 We offer robust follow-up care plans and ongoing support for caregivers to ensure long-term stability and well-being, adapting our care as your needs evolve.